syntheticgio/biomapper/README.md

   - [x] Add SNPS flag
   - [ ] Record variant nucleotides in 2 bit format
   - [ ] On merging bitmaps for position; check nucleotides at associated position

+###BUILDING:

+Biomapper can be built in the following ways:
+	COMMAND			:	BINARY FILE IN SRC		:	COMMENT
+	-------			:	------------------		:	-------
+	make debug		:	biomapper-linux-debug	:	This builds the linux debug build of biomapper.
+This enables additional output to the console including debugging information.
+It is recommended not to use this build unless you are troubleshooting the program. make release	: 	biomapper-linux			:	This builds the linux release version of biomapper.
+This is the fastest version and should be used on a Linux system.
+This was tested on a Linux Mint 64 bit system but should work on any Linux build that supports c++11. make osx_debug	:	biomapper-osx-debug		:	This builds an OSX compatible debug version of biomapper (tested on OSX El Capitan).
+This enables additional output to the console including debugging information.
+It is recommended not to use this build unless you are troubleshooting the program. make osx		:	biomapper-osx			:	This builds an OSX compatible version of biomapper (tested on OSX El Capitan).
+This is the version that should be used on an OSX system and offers compatibility with the clang native compiler. make raspberry  :	biomapper-raspbian		:	This builds a Raspbian (default raspberry pi version of linux) release version of biomapper. make clean		:	N/A						:	This will clean binary and supporting files from the biomapper/bin/ directory.
+This should be done before re-compiling a new binary.

+Most users interested in this software are using a Linux based system and should compile an appropriate binary by typing 'make release'.
+This will place the biomapper-linux binary in the biomapper/bin/ directory.
+In order to install it for system wide usage, you should copy this binary to your user bin directory (typically /usr/bin/).

+Users on Mac OSX systems should generate the binary file by typing 'make osx' in the terminal within the biomapper directory.
+The binary file biomapper-osx will be found in the biomapper/bin/ directory.

 ###USAGE: